CalvinHartwell/canonical-kubernetes-f5-big-ip/README.md

 - Company produces a container for their product which is able to interact with the API(s) provided by their product.
 - You deploy the third-party product (in our case, F5 Big-IP Load Balancer) and configure some credentials for the API.
 - You deploy the third-party container on your kubernetes cluster for the specific device with the API endpoint and credentials specified.
-- The container picks up
+- The container picks up constructs which are created on Kubernetes and replicates them onto the Load-balancer, such as ingress rule creation.

 Included in this repository is a yaml file called cdk-f5-big-ip.yaml which describes the deployment of the F5 Big-IP Controller Container.
+The example file has been created based on documentation on F5's website: [http://clouddocs.f5.com/products/connectors/k8s-bigip-ctlr/v1.3/](http://clouddocs.f5.com/products/connectors/k8s-bigip-ctlr/v1.3/).

-Let's examine it:
+Let's breakdown and examine the yaml:

 ```
 ---